The 4 Deserts Race Series is a series of world-class sporting events.

 Competitors may compete in the 4 Deserts Race Series in any order except The Last Desert (Antarctica) which requires an invitation.
 To receive an invitation to The Last Desert (Antarctica), competitors must first complete two of the other races in the 4 Deserts Race Series.

-Only 29 competitors have completed the 4 Deserts Grand Slam which requires them to complete all four races in the 4 Deserts Race Series in one calendar year (between January and December of the same year).
+Only 47 competitors have accomplished the 4 Deserts Grand Slam by completing all four races in the 4 Deserts Race Series in one calendar year (between January and December of the same year).